 The Government also concluded that chlorhexidine and its salts are entering or may enter the environment at levels that are harmful to the environment.

-Also, the chlorhexidine moiety was found to meet the persistence criteria, but not the bioaccumulation criteria as set out in the Persistence and Bioaccumulation Regulations of CEPA 1999.
+Also, the chlorhexidine moiety was found to meet the persistence criteria, but not the bioaccumulation criteria as set out in the Persistence and Bioaccumulation Regulations of CEPA.

 Preventive actions and risk reduction

-The proposed order adding chlorhexidine and its salts to Schedule 1 to CEPA 1999, also called the List of Toxic Substances, was published for a 60-day public comment period ending on May 5, 2021.
-Adding a substance to the list does not restrict its use, manufacture or import.
-Rather, it enables the Government to take risk management actions under CEPA 1999.
+On February 12, 2025, chlorhexidine and its salts were added to Part 2 of Schedule 1 to CEPA.
+Adding a substance to Schedule 1 does not restrict its use, manufacture or import.
+Rather, it enables the Government to take enforceable risk management actions under CEPA, using a 2-track approach to manage risks.

-Publication of the risk management approach aims to inform stakeholders of proposed risk management options and continue discussion about their development.
-The Government is considering the following risk management actions to address ecological concerns:
+Publication of the risk management approach aims to inform stakeholders of proposed risk management actions and continue discussion about their development.
+The Government proposed the following risk management actions to address ecological concerns:

-Implementing an environmental performance agreement (EPA) and a code of practice under Section 54 of CEPA 1999 to minimize the release of chlorhexidine and its salts to the environment from the industrial use of these substances.
+Implementing an environmental performance agreement and a code of practice under s ection 54 of CEPA to minimize the release of chlorhexidine and its salts to the environment from the industrial use of these substances.

 Chlorhexidine and its salts were added to the National Pollutant Release Inventory (NPRI).
 Further details and updates are found on that program's website.